Two Days in Yerevan Itinerary – First-Timer’s Guide to Armenia’s Pink City

 Sunscreen: Yerevan can be super hot in the summer months and you will want to protect your skin without a doubt.
 Click here to shop for a good sunscreen to take with you to Armenia.

-Good Walking Shoes: Yerevan is a city that is totally walkable, albeit with the right shoes!
+Good Walking Shoes: Yerevan is a totally walkable city, albeit with the right shoes!
 I find it so much easier to walk the city than to take public transportation around it (and it is better or the environment).
 Click here to shop my versatile black Nike sneakers.

 A good pair of Sunglasses: I am obsessed with fun and colorful shades and no one does that better than Quay Australia.
 I always bring a couple of pairs with me to Yerevan (and inevitably leave with none because I’m clumsy and break them or sit on them).
 You can check out Quay Australia’s sunglasses collection here.